maxant/kafka-data-consistency/mf/README.md

 - customer portal
 - digitally sign contract
 - https://zipkin.io/
-- add accepted time to contract as well as by who - altho we are guaranteed its the contract holder, since they have to be, in order to do it
-- contracts: execute business rules e.g. if total is higher than customers credit limit, then we need to go thru the approval process
-- when showing partner after offering contract, display contracts
-- when showing sales rep, use a widget from the partners application
 - quarkus log to ELK
 - how do cases and then PARTNER RELATIONSHIPS end up in the client, when they use contractId? ok coz of requestId?
 - add accepting and do validation of prices at that point.
 TRANSPORT still with kafka!